 The aim of an impact assessment is to evaluate the potential risks posed by a system.
 These include discrimination against protected classes, violations of legal rights, direct or indirect physical or mental harms for algorithmic systems, and privacy harms for worker information and algorithmic systems.
 Assessors should also identify whether a system could have a chilling effect on workers exercising their legal rights or a negative economic or material impact on workers.
 Impact assessors must also assess whether a system has the potential to infringe on the dignity and autonomy of workers and errors (false positives and negatives).

-When conducting either type of impact assessment, the assessor is required to consult workers who are potentially affected by the ADS or worker information system under investigation.
+When conducting either type of impact assessment, the assessor or auditor is required to consult workers who are potentially affected by the ADS or worker information system under investigation.
 This can include the identification of the risks to be evaluated and mitigation strategies to mitigate these risks.
 The assessor should also make the preliminary assessment available to workers for anonymous review and comment, and employers are prohibited from retaliating against workers who participate in this.

 Employers of workers that operate from a workplace in California who collect data about their workers, use electronic monitoring, or use automated employment decision tools to make employment-related decisions about workers.
 Vendors who act on behalf of employers also share liability and must comply.